irae/Tagbox/DESIGN.md

 * Use QUnit to test the entire plugin.
 * Provide minifyed version
 * Make use of some build system
+* Standardize the way to bind tagbox event.
+Either by using always custom events or aways as a startup param.

 ## Secondary Goals